atomist/sdm/README.md

 The `generator` parameter should be the value of the generator command.
 The `owner` and `repo` parameters are always required.
 Individual generators may require additional parameters such as `grommit` in this example, and these may be added using normal CLI option syntax.

 ## Running Editors

 Editors can be run across projects as follows:

+// TODO: Make it infer context from current directory

 ```
 slalom edit --editor=addThing --owner=spring-team --repos=.*
 ```

-The `editor` parameter should be the value of the editor command.
-The following parameters are always required:
+The `editor` parameter should be the name of the editor command.

+If you're in a repository directory under $SDM_PROJECTS_ROOT, the editor will run on that repository.
+Or, you can supply an owner and a repository -- or better, a regular expression!
+Then the editor will run on all $SDM_PROJECT_ROOT/owner/repository directories that match the expression.

+You can always supply these parameters:
 - `owner`: Organization to which the repos to be edited belong
 - `repos`: Regular expression matching the repos to be edited within that organization.